FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/before_you_start_unix/n_active_active/shared_file_prereq_ux/activeactive_shared_file_systems.md

 ### Perform a NAS failover

 When using NAS failover in a multihost-multinode architecture, you must stop the cluster prior to performing the failover.
-For information on starting and stopping a cluster, see <a href="../../../../../../about_multinode/multi_node_commands" class="MCXref xref">Multi-node commands and management</a>
+For information on starting and stopping a cluster, see [Multi-node commands and management](../../../../../../about_multinode/multi_node_commands)

 1. Stop the {{< TransferCFT/suitevariablesTransferCFTName  >}} cluster.
 1. Perform the failover.